vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 well.
 I was indoors for about 10 to 15 minutes with others (not very close to me, all masked).
 I did the rest of my waiting outdoors.
 I finally left the restaurant with my order at around 6:25 PM.

+## Sunday January 10

+### Morning trip to Walgreens

+In the morning, I went to the Walgreens at Gilman Street to buy toiletries.
+I finished checkout at 8:37 AM.